mdevilliers/redishappy/readme.md

 ### API

 RedisHappy provides a readonly API on port 8000.
 You can change the port by specifying a `PORT` environment variable.
+It is also possible to use a ['BIND' environment variable](https://github.com/zenazn/goji/blob/master/bind/bind.go#L59) if you wish to bind to other interfaces etc.

 * `GET /api/ping` - will reply "pong" if running
 * `GET /api/configuration` - displays the start up configuration